laudv/bitboost/README.md

 ## Compiling

-BitBoost is implemented in Rust and uses the standard Rust tools, `cargo` and `rustc`.
+BitBoost is implemented in stable Rust and uses the [standard Rust tools][rustup], `cargo` and `rustc`.

- - Make sure you have Rust 2018 edition installed.
+ - Make sure you have Rust 2018 edition installed, that is, Rust 1.31 or higher.
  - Clone this repository.
  - Tell `rustc` to generate efficient [AVX2 instructions][AVX2] (ensure you have a AVX2
    capable CPU):